cisocrgroup/pocoweb/frontend/public_html/doc.md

 * [Authorization](#user-content-authorization) is required.
 * Only the owner of a project or package can correct its tokens.
-* It is not possible to overwrite manually confirmed corrections with automatically (not manually) generated corrections.
+* It is not possible to overwrite manually confirmed corrections with not manually generated corrections.
 In this case `409 Conflict` is returned.
-* It is possible to overwrite manual or automatical corrections with newer manual correction.
+* If an invalid `type` parameter is posted `400 Bad Request` is returned.

 #### Query parameters
 An optional parameter `len=n` can be specified to correct a specific